 I’ll be writing about the video The lie your protagonist believes, writing tips and advice SPOILERS – The Nightmare Before Christmas, from the writing advice series I’m doing on YouTube with Jonathan McKinney.

-Giving your Protagonist an interesting arc where they grow and change as a person is an important part of story telling.
+Giving your Protagonist an interesting arc where they grow and change as a person is an important part of storytelling.
 If they come out of the story unchanged and having learned nothing, there is no point in sending them on that journey in the first place.

 You see this a lot in romantic comedies where the girl believes she’s in love with one man, and through the course of the story it turns out she’s in love with somebody else.
-However, the example I’m going to write about in this blog post is Jack Skellington in The Nightmare Before Christmas.
+However, the example I’m going to write about is Jack Skellington.

-In The Nightmare Before Christmas, Jack Skellington sings a song about how bored he is of being the king of Halloween, and how he longs to be anything else believing that would make him happy.
-He then discovers Christmas Town and Santa Claus, and becomes obsessed with the idea that if he replaces Santa Claus, he’ll get the satisfaction and fulfilment that he longs for.
+In The Nightmare Before Christmas, Jack Skellington sings a song about how bored he is of being the king of Halloween, and how he longs to be anything else.
+He believes that his happiness will be found somewhere else.

-Ideally, your audience will learn the truth a little bit before your Protagonist.
-Not a long time before as they need to be rooted to your Protagonist’s experiences, and if it’s too obvious too soon they’ll feel disconnected from your Protagonist, but if they realise it just a bit before, they can then watch the story unfold in a satisfying way as the Protagonist discovers the truth.
-This is something you can play with, make sure you reveal it to your audience in a subtle and effective way by planting seeds throughout the story that hint towards it, without revealing it to your Protagonist.
+Your audience can learn the truth a little bit before your protagonist.
+Not a long time before as they need to be rooted to your Protagonist’s experiences, and if it’s too obvious too soon they’ll feel disconnected.
+But if they realise it just a bit before, they can then watch the story unfold in a satisfying way as the Protagonist discovers the truth, excited to witness that realisation.

-Giving your Protagonist something they want and sending them in pursuit of it is always the first step in story creation, and making that thing a lie is an interesting device that just makes it more layered and interesting.
+Giving your Protagonist something they want and sending them in pursuit of it is always the first step in story creation and making that thing a lie is an interesting device that just makes it more layered with conflict and, therefore, more interesting.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!